Extendibility of Brauer states

-Because of the relation $\lambda^* = \det \ot \lambda$, the above formula can easily be generalised to include the associate diagrams: if only one of the diagrams is starred on the left hand side of Equation \eqref{eq:nl-formula} then all the diagrams on the right hand side are starred.
-If both are starred then non on the right hand side are.
+Due to the relation $\Repp_{\lambda^*} = \det \ot \Repp_\lambda$, the above formula can easily be generalised to include the associate diagrams: If only one of the diagrams is starred on the left-hand side of Equation \eqref{eq:nl-formula}, then all the diagrams on the right-hand side are starred.
+If both are starred, then non on the right-hand side are.

 The Newell-Littlewood numbers can be calculated from the Littlewood-Richardson coefficients using the following formula: